albar965/littlenavmap-manual/src/en/OPTIONS.rst

    *Little Navmap*, for example.
 Change this value if you get errors like ``Unable to start the server.
 Error: The bound address is already in use.``.
--  ``Use encrypted connection (HTTPS / SSL)``: Encrypted connections use a pre-computed self-signed certificate which comes with *Little Navmap*.
+-  ``Use encrypted connection (HTTPS / SSL)``: Encrypted connections use a precomputed self-signed certificate which comes with *Little Navmap*.
 A browser will show an error message if using this certificate and requires to add a security exception.
 The encrypted address is ``https://localhost:8965/``, for example.
 Creating a self